30 Best Ways to Ask Someone to Leave a Meeting

 One way to delicately tackle this matter is by discreetly approaching the individual, ensuring privacy and avoiding potential embarrassment.
 Stepping aside from the main group, you can express your concerns and reasons for asking them to leave.
 By doing so, you demonstrate respect while addressing the issue at hand.

-Offer a Positive Alternative
+Offer A Positive Alternative

 Another crucial aspect of the diplomatic approach is to offer a positive alternative when asking someone to leave a meeting.
 Instead of solely focusing on their exit, suggest an alternative engagement that allows them to contribute in a different setting or time.